How to Get Into Harvard: Admissions Data and Strategies

 Let’s begin with an examination of the most recent admissions data.

-Harvard: Early Action Acceptance Rate – Class of 2024
+Harvard: REA Acceptance Rate – Class of 2025

-Those applying Early Action to the Crimson Class of 2024 were accepted at a 13.9% clip, a friendlier figure than the 13.4% encountered by the Class of 2023.
-This was the first time in the last six years that the EA acceptance rate actually went up.
+Those applying Restrictive Early Action to the Crimson Class of 2024 were accepted at a 13.9% clip, a friendlier figure than the 13.4% encountered by the Class of 2023.
+This was the first time in the last six years that the REA acceptance rate actually went up.
 Such is the hard-to-grasp level of competition at Harvard University—you have to take your encouraging signs where you can find them.
+Of course, any positive signals were obliterated by the Class of 2025 REA numbers.
+Out of 10,086 REA applications to join the 2021-22 freshman class, only 747 individuals (7.4%) were admitted.
+While 8,023 of those applicants were deferred to the regular cycle, 924 did receive an outright rejection.

-Harvard Admissions – SAT, GPA, and Class Rank
+Harvard Admissions – SAT, ACT, GPA, and Class Rank

 Being “Well-Rounded” is Not Enough